 The following information provides an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year, and by showing how the Fund's average annual returns for 1, 5 and 10 years compare with those of a broad measure of market performance.
 As with all mutual funds, past performance is not an indication of future performance (before or after taxes).

-The following information discloses tax returns on a before-tax basis.
-After-tax returns depend on an individual investor's tax situation and are generally not relevant for investors who hold shares in tax-deferred arrangements, including most variable life insurance and variable annuity contracts.
+The following information discloses returns on a before-tax basis.
+After-tax returns depend on an individual investor's tax situation and are generally not relevant for investors who hold shares in tax-deferred arrangements, including most Variable Contracts.